01-edu/public/subjects/chaikin/README.md

 - The selected points must be visible on the canvas.
 You will need to draw a **small** circle surrounding each point.

-- After pressing `Enter`, the program should start the animation.
+- If the canvas has control points drawn on it, then pressing `Enter` should start the animation.
 It should cycle through the steps until reaching the 7th step of `Chaikin's` algorithm.
-The program should then restart.
+The animation should then restart.

+- If the user presses `Enter` before any points have been drawn, then nothing should happen.
+It should still be possible to draw points.
+You may optionally choose to display a message to inform the user that they forgot to draw points.

 - If the canvas only has only one control point, the program must only present that point and not cycle through the steps.